-This white paper discusses the use of a .NET class library to implement Web services security in JADE.
+This white paper discusses the use of a .NET class library to implement web services security in the Jade Platform.
 The initial implementation of this class library supports only the use of UsernameToken profile.

 The implementation follows the specifications as set out by the OASIS Standard Specification (1 February 2006), Web Services Security UsernameToken Profile 1.1.
-This specification describes how a Web service consumer can supply a UsernameToken as a means of identifying the requestor by "username" and optionally using a password (or shared secret, or password equivalent) to authenticate that identity to the Web service provider.
+This specification describes how a web service consumer can supply a UsernameToken as a means of identifying the requestor by "username" and optionally using a password (or shared secret, or password equivalent) to authenticate that identity to the web service provider.